 Sugar is the main cause of tooth decay.

 Baby teeth aren’t important.
 They’re just going to fall out anyway!

-Not true! before the Tooth Fairy sees all 20 of your little one’s baby teeth, they serve many important functions.
+Not true!
+Before the tooth fairy sees all 20 of your little one’s baby teeth, they serve many important functions.
 Baby teeth are natural space maintainers for permanent teeth.
 If my daughter, Savannah, loses a baby tooth too early, this could cause crowding of her permanent teeth.
-The health of her temporary baby teeth can have long lasting effects — dental decay left unchecked can cause pain, abscess, and swelling.
+The health of her temporary baby teeth can have long lasting effects — tooth decay left unchecked can cause pain, abscess, and swelling.
 An infection can even spread to other parts of her body.
 Yikes!
-Now that’s a Halloween nightmare.

 Whitening toothpaste and similar products are unsafe for teens to use.